Creating Walmart’s first “phygital” packaging design

 Creative Director (Packaging), and Go-to-Market Strategist

-Lighting fixtures from these brands were sold at Target, Walmart, Home Depot, Lowe’s, under private labels, including Better Homes & Gardens and Mainstays which were sold exclusively at Walmart locations nationwide.
+In my role as Creative Director at Lucidity Lights, I oversaw four international DTC lighting brands: Catalina, Alsy, Tensor, and Creswell.
+Lighting fixtures from these brands were sold at Target, Walmart, Home Depot, and Lowe’s stores, under private labels, including Better Homes & Gardens and Mainstays, sold exclusively at Walmart locations.

-Approach
+The Approach

 I wanted the products to not only stand out on the shelf, but also to connect the retail shopping experience with digital.
 After all, the packaging can’t include too much information, or it will feel cluttered and less premium.